Mayankag020/Credit-card-classification/README.md

    * In this we have done an extensive data cleaning and preprocessing of the Data and then applied various models from SciKit-Learn to predict the category of Credit score of the input data.
    * We have also used hyper parameter tuning as well as Feature Importance Selection to improve the Accuracy of the model.

-This is a self project for Data Analysis and Machine Learning implementation.
+This project is made for Data Analysis and Machine Learning implementation.
 <br>This project has been made by the following students from IIT Bombay:

 <br>Ayush Raj Tarway,

-<br>Roll No. 200260012,
-<br><br>Mayank Agarwal,
+<br><br>Mayank Agrawal,
-<br>Roll No.200260028,